Base Standard JSON

 3.2.4.13 External Code list definition

 Many X12 elements reference external code lists that might be pulled into a Document from an outside authoritative source for these use the prefix "Ext_CL_".
-An example of this would be for Country Sub-Divisions as defined by ISO standards for instance, data element 1715 would be commonly seen as N407 for context:
+An example of this would be for Country Sub-Divisions as defined by ISO standards for instance, data element 1715 would be commonly seen as N407, specifying external code source 5 for context:

 "Ext_CL_1715_ISO3166-2_2020"